Full postal ballots

 Who is to be elected?

 At the 2014 local government elections, there are 263 councillor positions up for election.
 Following the recent changes to the Local Government Act 1993, mayors and deputy mayors are elected for four year terms and all councillors will retire and become eligible for re-election at the same time.
-Refer to the candidate information boobklet for more details.
+Refer to the candidate information booklet for more details.

 Successful candidates for mayor and deputy mayor must be also elected as councillors to be able to accept the office of mayor or deputy mayor.